loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 Because of that, sleeping-stage promotions now use two wake-up paths:

 1. Kargo proactively wakes the target vCluster before `argocd-update`.
-2. Argo CD Notifications remains the shared fallback for Argo-driven syncs and other non-Kargo flows.
+2. Argo CD Notifications remains the shared fallback for Argo CD-driven syncs and other non-Kargo flows.

 For the Kargo-owned path, each project now includes: